filecoin-project/lotus/documentation/en/cli-lotus.md

 ```

-### lotus chain create-evm-actor
+### lotus chain deploy
 ```
 NAME:
-   lotus chain create-evm-actor - Create an new EVM actor via the init actor and return its address
+   lotus chain deploy - Deploy an EVM smart contract and return its address

 USAGE:
-   lotus chain create-evm-actor [command options] contract
+   lotus chain deploy [command options] contract

 OPTIONS:
-   --from value  optionally specify the account to use for sending the exec message --hex         use when input contract is in hex (default: false)
+   --from value  optionally specify the account to use for sending the creation message --hex         use when input contract is in hex (default: false)

 ```

-### lotus chain invoke-evm-actor
+### lotus chain invoke
 ```
 NAME:
-   lotus chain invoke-evm-actor - Invoke a contract entry point in an EVM actor
+   lotus chain invoke - Invoke an EVM smart contract using the specified CALLDATA

 USAGE:
-   lotus chain invoke-evm-actor [command options] address contract-entry-point [input-data]
+   lotus chain invoke [command options] address calldata

 OPTIONS:
    --from value   optionally specify the account to use for sending the exec message